jdoleary/Spellmasons/docs/QAProtocol.md

 - Test difficulty of DM and Goru with adjusted Skill Points
 - fix: Stamina bar not updating while another player is casting
 - text tutorial for deathmason and goru
+- Test Goru soul fragment desync by swappign with corpses as soon as you kill them in multiplayer to see if the number of soul fragments remains stable
+- Test hotseat with Goru and Deathmason

+- Peer verification
-- Test: Version mismatch jprompt in p2p - 85ece8e50b6834ad01f5e56aedf3410e71319ee7
+    - [x] Test: Version mismatch jprompt in p2p - 85ece8e50b6834ad01f5e56aedf3410e71319ee7
     - Test that syncPlayers will remove extra players locally if the host is sending a smaller players list.
 Also test with a larger players list
-- Verify that peer send isn't sending message to self
+    - [x] Verify that peer send isn't sending message to self
-- Verify non host can't see difficulty options
+    - [x] Verify non host can't see difficulty options
-- Test Goru soul fragment desync by swappign with corpses as soon as you kill them in multiplayer to see if the number of soul fragments remains stable
+    - [x] Playing singleplayer to joining from invite
+    - [x] Play singleplayer, quit, host, invite friend, start game

 - set IS_JULY25_UPDATE_OUT to true

 --- Archived
-- Uncomment: commits: `gate: Temporarily disable Cardmason until update`
-- Uncomment: commits: `gate: Temporarily disable new spells until update`
-    - config.IS_JULY25_UPDATE_OUT
 - Test loading a saved multiplayer game
 - Test Hotseat multiplayer basics
     - Test one player dying and next player carrying on to next level and make sure they both spawn